Redtech0inc/TDGameLib/README.md

 >side: will determine if the upper or lower half of the right angled triangle is given.
 Will default to "lower" if not provided

 <b>Returns:</b><br>
->img: is the image matrix of the shape
+>img: table ;is the image matrix of the shape

 <br><br><br>